AnicetusCer/roto/README.md

 > **Week anchor tip:** Rotating schedules are anchored to real calendar Mondays.
 Set `cycle.repeat.start_date` to the Monday that should count as “Week 1” and the app will cycle forwards (and backwards) automatically from that date.
 >
 > If your rota naturally starts mid-week (say, a Wednesday-to-Wednesday shift), anchor it to the nearest Monday and split the data across two weeks so the app can keep the cycle aligned until the any-day anchor feature lands.

+## Themes

+- Open **Settings → Theme** on the setup screen to switch between System, Light, Dark, Forest, Sunset, Ocean, Blossom, Midnight, and Sand palettes.
+- The in-app UI and the homescreen widget both apply the same theme automatically.

 ## Permissions